LostInZoom/cartagen/docs/manual/polygons.rst

 As you can see on the image above, those different algorithms can be used to address different issues.
-For example, the building simplification is used to reduce the complexity of the buildings, the least square squaring algorithm is used to correct angles by forcing them to go flat or right.
-The rectangle transformation is mostly used inside more complex algorithms, such as AGENT as a possible branch inside a decision tree.
-The recursive regression can be quite destructive and is mainly used to correct buildings automatically created from aerial or satellite imagery.
+For example, the building simplification is used to reduce the complexity of the buildings while the recursive regression can be quite destructive and is mainly used to correct buildings automatically created from aerial or satellite imagery.
+On the other hand, the rectangle transformation is mostly used inside more complex algorithms, such as AGENT as a possible branch inside a decision tree

 Building blocks
 ~~~~~~~~~~~~~~~